Project and Forget: Solving Large-Scale Metric Constrained Problems: Abstract

 \section{Abstract}

+Many important machine learning problems can be formulated as highly constrained convex optimization problems.
+One important example is metric constrained problems.
+In this paper, we show that standard optimization techniques can not be used to solve metric constrained problem.

-Given a set of dissimilarity measurements amongst data points, determining what metric representation is most ``consistent'' with the input measurements or the metric that best captures the relevant geometric features of the data is a key step in many machine learning algorithms.
-Existing methods are restricted to specific kinds of metrics or small problem sizes because of the large number of metric constraints in such problems.
-In this paper, we provide an active set algorithm, \textsc{Project and Forget}, that uses Bregman projections, to solve metric constrained problems with many (possibly exponentially) inequality constraints.
-We provide a theoretical analysis of \textsc{Project and Forget} and prove that our algorithm converges to the global optimal solution and that the $L_2$ distance of the current iterate to the optimal solution decays asymptotically at an exponential rate.
-We demonstrate that using our method we can solve large problem instances of three types of metric constrained problems: general weight correlation clustering, metric nearness, and metric learning; in each case, out-performing the state of the art methods with respect to CPU times and problem sizes.
+To solve such problems, we provide a general active set framework, called \textsc{Project and Forget}, and several variants thereof that use Bregman projections. \textsc{Project and Forget} is a general purpose method that can be used to solve highly constrained convex problems with many (possibly exponentially) constraints.
+We provide a theoretical analysis of \textsc{Project and Forget} and prove that our algorithms converge to the global optimal solution and have a linear rate of convergence.
+We demonstrate that using our method, we can solve large problem instances of general weighted correlation clustering, metric nearness, information theoretic metric learning and quadratically regularized optimal transport; in each case, out-performing the state of the art methods with respect to CPU times and problem sizes.